San Pedro de Atacama

 After Valparaíso, it is time to visit the capital of Chile which is such a lovely place filled with fine buildings and green areas.

 From Santiago I begin my favourite bus tour so far, going to Mendoza in Argentina.
 The scenery on the way is incredible.
 The beautiful autumn colours of the trees and wine fields together with the blue sky and the huge mountains covered in snow.
 I couldn’t think of a more beautiful setting.
-The trip last around eight hours.
-Doing that time, you have to cross the crazy Andean pass.
-I guess it is my lucky day since the pass has been closed for several days due to two-meter snow but this day the sun is shining and the roads are cleared meaning that we can pass.
+The trip last around 8 hours.
+During that time, you have to cross the crazy Andean pass.
+I guess it’s my lucky day since the pass has been closed for several days due to 2 meters snow but this day the sun is shining and the roads are cleared meaning that we can pass.

-The beautiful journey takes me to the city of Mendoza in Argentina which will be my home and workplace for the next month or so but that is a story for next time.
+The beautiful journey takes me to the city of Mendoza in Argentina which will be my home and workplace for the next month or so but that’s a story for next time.